-Iron deficiency means having too little iron in the body - the most common nutritional deficiency throughout the world.
-Not enough iron in the body can cause tiredness or lack of energy, dizziness, weight loss, and for an individual to be more vulnerable to disease.
+Iron is an essential micronutrient.
+Health effects can result from having too much or too little iron in the body.
+Iron deficiency means having too little iron in the body.
+This is the most common nutritional deficiency throughout the world.
+Not enough iron in the body can cause you to feel tired or have a lack of energy.
+You may also feel dizzy, lose weight and have reduced defenses against diseases.

-Too much iron in the body is usually the result of poisoning and can be fatal.
+Too much iron in the body is usually the result of poisoning.
+This can be fatal.
 The most common cause of iron poisoning is when children eat iron supplements that belong to someone else.
-An example is a child who eats an adult's iron supplements.
+An example would be a child who eats his or her mother's prenatal iron supplements.

-There have been some cases of chronic iron excess, yet it is rare.
+There have been some cases of chronic iron excess.
+But, this is rare.
 It usually occurs from overuse of supplements.
 There have been some reports of excess iron in food and beverages.